drosile/asciify/README.md

 - `/` will return ASCII art as plain text
 - `/json` will return a JSON payload containing the ASCII art under the attribute `image_string`

+To use either endpoint, either POST an image file with multipart/form-data using `image_file`, or do a GET with the URL query parameter `image_url=[your_image_url]`.
+A default image will be used if neither of these options is used.

+The default width of the generate ASCII art is 100 characters.
+To change that, pass a `width` query parameter as an integer.

+# Known Issues

+If you pass something that is not an image to this service, it will try to treat it like an image, but it will likely result in a failure.

 # Dependencies

 This project makes use of [https://github.com/stdupp/goasciiart](goasciiart) code, but since it is a program, not a package, I have included it in this repo.
 This code does the following: